-As it stands, nothing is going to be the same.
-Whether a vaccine for coronavirus makes it possible for students and teachers to return to the classroom in the near future, or remote learning remains the golden standard, digital tools and technologies are going to continue to enrich the learning experience.
-Educational management systems like classroom.cloud are helping teachers and students to stay connected.
-By giving students access to all-in-one platforms like classroom.cloud, they don’t have to spend time trying to navigate their computers or remember multiple sets of login details in order to communicate with their teachers.
-Teachers and administrators also benefit from this type of platform, as they can manage students online just as well as they are able to coordinate with support staff.
+Educational management systems like classroom. cloud is helping teachers and students to stay connected.
+By giving students access to all-in-one platforms like Classroom. cloud, they don’t have to spend time trying to navigate their computers or remember multiple sets of login details to communicate with their teachers.
+Teachers and administrators also benefit from this type of platform, as they can manage students online just as well as they can coordinate with support staff.
 Having students get up in the morning and log onto all-inclusive educational systems helps them to establish a new normal.

 Finding a Practical Digital Educational Management System

-A lot of school systems have been trying out various digital educational management systems in an effort to streamline all processes.
-When preparing to teach its been found that some solutions focus on creating amazing, interactive classroom settings that will leave students dazzled and teachers impressed.
+A lot of school systems have been trying out various digital educational management systems to streamline all processes.
+When preparing to teach it has been found that some solutions focus on creating amazing, interactive classroom settings that will leave students dazzled and teachers impressed.
 Other education management systems focus strictly on back-end features, bells, and whistles that might make customisation a breeze, but can also lead to confusion.
 Few tools combine both an enhanced learning environment for students and teachers, as well as a simple-to-use content management system that allows for tweaking.
-Make sure that your school system exercises all of their options before choosing the best one for students.
+Make sure that your school system exercises all of its options before choosing the best one for students.

 Learning to Reach Students Remotely

-Unlike having in-person classes, teachers must make the most of their time outside of the classroom environment in order to reach at-risk students.
+Unlike in-person classes, teachers must make the most of their time outside of the classroom environment to reach at-risk students.
 The fact of the matter is that it can be more difficult to gauge mood, or even know when it is appropriate to extend extra help if you are not regularly meeting with students in real life.
 With remote learning becoming the default, teachers have a lot of work that they have to do on the backend.
 They might spend more time editing and importing documents than they do printing out papers at the copy machine.
-The good news is that distance learning puts an emphasis on supplemental tools, such as email, webchat, instant messaging, bulletin boards, message groups, and notes.
+The good news is that distance learning emphasizes supplemental tools, such as email, webchat, instant messaging, bulletin boards, message groups, and notes.

 Applying What You Already Know About Education